Access to Klein Tunneling via Space-Time Modulation: Time- and Space-Time Modulations

-\pati{Subluminal and Codirectional Constraints} In the subluminal regime, scattering occurs when the incident wave overtakes the interface [Fig.~\ref{fig:ST_step_and_disp}(a), top], whereas in the superluminal regime, the wave cannot catch up with the interface, so nontrivial scattering requires placing the incident wave in the second medium [Fig.~\ref{fig:ST_step_and_disp}(b)].
-However, this does not lead to the Klein gap because the associated transitions have slopes greater than $45^{\circ}$, forcing intersection with the positive-energy continuum and thus producing transmission, consistent with the absence of an energy gap in the comoving frame.
-In addition, we restrict our attention to the \emph{codirectional regime} ($v_\mathrm{m}\!>\!0$), where the modulation travels in the same direction as the incident electron wave, leading to downward---positive-slope---transitions.
-In the contradirectional regime ($v_\mathrm{m}\!<\!0$), where the modulation and wave propagate oppositely, the negative-slope transitions point toward the top of the dispersion diagram rather than the bottom continuum, leading to Klein energies even higher than in the conventional case.
+\pati{Subluminal Constraints} In the subluminal regime, scattering occurs when the incident wave overtakes the interface [Fig.~\ref{fig:ST_step_and_disp}(a), top], whereas in the superluminal regime, the wave cannot catch up with the interface, so nontrivial scattering requires placing the incident wave in the second medium [Fig.~\ref{fig:ST_step_and_disp}(a), bottom].
+However, this configuration does not lead to a Klein gap because the associated transitions have slopes greater than $45^{\circ}$, forcing them to intersect the positive-energy continuum and thereby enabling transmission, consistently with the absence of an energy gap in the comoving frame.
+Therefore, the Klein gap can occur only in the subluminal regime, to which we restrict our analysis.

-\pati{Subluminal Focus} Here we focus on the subluminal regime ($v_\mathrm{m}\!<\!1$), where the Klein gap appears.
-In the comoving frame, time-translation symmetry is preserved and energy is conserved, whereas spatial translation symmetry is broken and momentum is not conserved.
-In that frame, transitions occur at constant energy and thus appear parallel to the momentum axis $p^\prime$ in the $(p^\prime,E^\prime)$ diagram.
-Because Fig.~\ref{fig:ST_step_and_disp}(b) is expressed in laboratory variables $(p,E)$, this construction manifests as an oblique transition with slope $v_\mathrm{m}$.
+\pati{Codirectional Constraints} Moreover, the \emph{codirectional regime} ($v_\mathrm{m}>0$), in which the modulation travels in the same direction as the incident electron wave, is far more favorable than the contradirectional regime ($v_\mathrm{m}<0$), in which the modulation and the wave propagate in opposite directions.
+Indeed, in the former case, the transitions have positive slopes and are directed toward the lower left of the diagram, as illustrated in Fig.~\ref{fig:ST_step_and_disp}(b), implying a reduction in the required potential compared with the conventional case (see Fig.~\ref{fig:ST_Conven}).
+In contrast, in the contradirectional regime, the transitions have negative slopes and point toward the upper left of the dispersion diagram, leading to Klein energies even higher than in the conventional case.

+\pati{Moving modulation versus moving matter} It is crucial to keep in mind that the present interface is a \emph{moving modulation}, not moving matter.
+In the electromagnetic case, moving-matter media become bianisotropic in the laboratory frame~\cite{Kong_EWT_2008} because the motion of the constituent matter induces magnetoelectric coupling~\cite{rontgen1888ueber}, whereas moving-modulation media involve no net transport of atoms or molecules: only the externally driven perturbation moves, yet the resulting effective medium also acquires a cross-coupled constitutive structure~\cite{Caloz_APM_12_2022}.
+Similarly, the present Dirac problem, which involves a traveling modulation rather than transported matter, constitutes a \emph{mixed vector-scalar potential} problem analogous to electromagnetic bianisotropy and is therefore fundamentally distinct from static matter scattering.